isomerpages/nlb-reference/_launch-get-started/Branding and Marketing/Building and retaining customer loyalty.md

 description: "Customer loyalty describes an ongoing positive relationship between a business and a customer.
-Customer loyalty is a measure of how likely a customer will remain with a company’s products or services even when there are competing alternatives.  "
+Customer loyalty is a measure of how likely a customer will remain with a company’s products or services even when there are competing alternatives."
-third_nav_title: Branding & Marketing
+third_nav_title: Branding and Marketing
 ---

 # Building and Retaining Customer Loyalty